SkyForgerUK/Project_2_RPSSL/README.md

 ## Credits
 ### Content
 - All content created by the project developer, except of:
-  - For JS code for modal pop-up button a video from Youtube user"Web Dev Simplified" was followed [Youtube](https://www.youtube.com/watch?v=MBaw_6cPmAw&t=1s)
+  - For JS code for modal pop-up button a video from YouTube user "Web Dev Simplified" was followed [YouTube](https://www.youtube.com/watch?v=MBaw_6cPmAw&t=1s)
 - Fonts 'Silkscreen' and 'Peralta' where taken from [Google Fonts](https://fonts.google.com/)
 - For help with the code [w3schools](https://www.w3schools.com/) was used
 ### Media
 - Rules image which was taken from [Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors)
 - The question mark image was taken from [Pexels.com](https://www.pexels.com/photo/question-mark-on-chalk-board-356079/)
-- The 3 images used for choice cards were taken from [Github user DavidSamir](https://github.com/DavidSamir/Rock-Paper-Scissors-Lizard-Spock)
+- The 3 images used for choice cards were taken from [GitHub user DavidSamir](https://github.com/DavidSamir/Rock-Paper-Scissors-Lizard-Spock)
-- The 3 images used for Reult area were taken from [rockpaperscissors30a](https://www.rockpaperscissors30a.com/)
+- The 3 images used for Result area were taken from [rockpaperscissors30a](https://www.rockpaperscissors30a.com/)